Cape Fear CREW

 About Cape Fear CREW and CREW Network

-The Cape Fear chapter of Commercial Real Estate Women (CREW), with more than 60 members from a wide array of commercial real estate interests, has as its mission to advance the success of women in commercial real estate.
-CREW Network is the affiliated national association which represents over 12,000 women in commercial real estate in chapters across more than 75 major markets globally.
-For more information on the Cape Fear chapter, including membership and partnership information, visit the Cape Fear CREW website at www.capefearcrew.org and follow us on Facebook @CapeFearCrew, Instagram @cape_fear_crew and LinkedIn.
+The Cape Fear chapter of Commercial Real Estate Women (CREW), with 80 members from a wide array of commercial real estate interests, has as its mission to advance the success of women in commercial real estate.
+CREW Network is the affiliated national association that represents over 12,000 women in commercial real estate in chapters around the world.
+For more information on the Cape Fear chapter, including membership and partnership information, visit the Cape Fear CREW website at www.capefearcrew.org and follow us on Facebook @CapeFearCrew.